andela/ah-centauri-backend/README.md

 }
 ```

-Authentication required, returns the updated Article
+Authentication required, returns the updated Article.

 Optional fields: `title`, `description`, `body`

-The `slug` also gets updated when the `title` is changed
+The `slug` also gets updated when the `title` is changed.

 ### Delete Article